-&lt;sup>18 Basin Plan Chapters 3 and 4.
+17 Basin Plan Chapters 3 and 4.
 WARM represents warm freshwater habitat while COLD represents cold freshwater habitat.

-Turbidity at six of the eight sites were generally low to moderate with values ranging between 0 and 22 NTU.
-The remaining stations Lake Elsinore at Elm Grove Beach and Big Bear Lake at Swim Beach generally had high and variable turbidity throughout the year were Lake Elsinore (13 NTU to 212 NTU) and Big Bear Lake (1 NTU to 101 NTU).
+- Conductivity (Figure 4-4) appears to vary based on geography as sites located in the upper portions of the watershed (Mill Creek Reach 2, Big Bear Lake, and Lytle Creek) have lower conductivity (less than 300 μS/cm at two sites and less than 600 μS/cm at Big Bear Lake) than sites located in the downstream portions of the watershed (500 to 1,100 μS/cm).
+Flow in waterbodies in the upper watershed generally consist of rain and snow melt, while flow in waterbodies in the lower watershed also include groundwater baseflow and runoff (and in some instances treated wastewater), which commonly have higher salt concentrations.
+Lake Elsinore exhibits particularly high conductivity (3,001 to 3,820 μS/cm), which is not unusual for a terminal lake with ongoing evapo-concentration.
+The water level is also kept artificially high with the addition of treated effluent known to be high in TDS. - Turbidity at six of the eight sites were generally low to moderate with values ranging between 0 and 22 NTU.
+The remaining stations that generally had high and variable turbidity throughout the year were Lake Elsinore (13 NTU to 212 NTU) and Big Bear Lake (1 NTU to 101 NTU).
 Seasonal variability is higher in the lake monitoring sites as the warm samples typically result in higher values corresponding to high algal presence than the cool samples.
-Values at Elm Grove Beach at Lake Elsinore were typically higher than seen previous years at the previous sampling location.
-This could be caused by swimmers, wind- or boat wake-driven waves, and/or eutrophication.

-TSS at the eight sites were generally follow those of turbidity, where TSS had the highest values and greatest variability at Lake Elsinore and Big Bear Lake (4 to 460 mg/L).

-Flow is lower at the upstream sites, Mill Creek Reach 2 (0 to 6 cubic feet per second [cfs]) and Lytle Creek (0 to 27 cfs).
+Values at Elm Grove Beach at Lake Elsinore were typically higher than seen in previous years at the previous sampling location.
+This could be caused by swimmers, wind-or boat wake-driven waves, and/or eutrophication. - TSS at the eight sites generally follow those of turbidity, where TSS had the highest values and greatest variability at Lake Elsinore and Big Bear Lake (4 to 460 mg/L). - Flow is lower at the upstream sites, Mill Creek Reach 2 (0 to 6 cubic feet per second [cfs]) and Lytle Creek (0 to 27 cfs).
 Flow is greatest in the SAR which is fed by POTW effluent (Figure 4-7).
 Note that Figure 4-7 shows flow only for stream sites and does not include lake sites, where flow is not measured.